erosDiffusion/ComfyUI-enricos-nodes/README.md

 - any **controlnet depth for your model** - works well with depth anything v2 preprocessor for both 1.5 (regular controlnet) and xl (via union controlnet) or lineart (like anylineart), for flux you can try x-labs controlnet (but it does not work well for me)

-### Demo Workflow for v3
+## Demo Workflow for v3.1

 Just throw the worst possible images you find on the internet or that you can generate...
 ...scale and align quick, give a depth controlnet, describe the full scene and style, render... and you will get:

 ![v3.PNG](assets%2Fv3.PNG)
-with the [V3 workflow in json format](assets%2Fv3.1.json) you are in pixel perfect positioning control of your scene and content ! images to replicate are in the assets folder.
+with the [V3.1 workflow in json format](assets%2Fv3.1.json) you are in pixel perfect positioning control of your scene and content !
+Images to replicate are in the assets folder.

 ### Final words and limitations